 That’s the heavy sell over so onto the pictures …

-Continued apologies but I am still not in a position to accept any new commissions at the present time.
+I am not in a position to accept any new commissions at the present time.
 I have several promises yet to honour and I’m also working most of the hours under the sun (and moon) designing and stitching new samplers for the website.

 In idle moments, wearing my khaki bush hat bedecked with raven feathers and the odd dropping or two, I’m exploring hitherto “uncharted” regions for Long Dog to poke it’s long, wet nose into.